 The 3 collections were designed to be combined in a particular order and were connected together in a particular way.
-These connection points could be called .
-The writings in the Hebrew Bible were written over a period of 1000 years and were into their final shape somewhere between the 3rd-2nd century BC.
-In the following statement Jesus alluded to the structure of the Hebrew Bible and how the primary message of the Hebrew Bible was about Him.
+These connection points could be called seams.
+The writings in the Hebrew Bible were written over a period of 1000 years and were organized into their final shape somewhere between the 3rd-2nd century BC.
+In the following statement Jesus alluded to the three-part structure of the Hebrew Bible and how the primary message of the Hebrew Bible was about Him.

-In Jesus' time, the TaNaK was not collected into one binder as our modern books are but were written in .
-This was recognized even though scrolls could not be physically bound together.
+In Jesus' time, the TaNaK was not collected into one binder as our modern books are but were written in scrolls.
+This arrangement was recognized even though scrolls could not be physically bound together.
 The three-part shape of the Hebrew Bible isn't simply a matter of arrangement.
-Rather, the books themselves have been to fit into this particular shape.
-If you look at the editorial seams of the major sections (remember the technology was papyrus or leather scrolls), you'll find intentional clues at the beginning and ending of these sections.
+Rather, the books themselves have been designed to fit into this particular shape.
+If you look at the editorial seams of the major sections (remember the technology was papyrus or leather scrolls), you'll find intentional design clues at the beginning and ending of these sections.